Minnesota-Computer-Club/MCC-Website-v2/README.md

 There are several other commands defined in `package.json` that you should be familiar with:
 - `npm run build`: This command can be run if you want to generate an optimized version of the website for production.
 Read more at [https://nextjs.org/docs/deployment](https://nextjs.org/docs/deployment).
-- `NODE_ENV=production node index.js`: This command will start our custom Express server and run a production environment locally. **Note:** This requires that you have built a local production version of the server by running `npm run build`.
+- `npm run start`: This command will start and run a production environment locally. **Note:** This requires that you have built a local production version of the server by running `npm run build`.

+### Obtaining Environmental Variables
+Some parts of this repository require certain environmental variables to be set.
+Most commonly, you will run into this with the cron jobs found in `jobs/`.

+If you are looking for these environmental variables, please reach out to a website administrator in the MCC Discord Server.
+We will help identify which env. vars. you need and which ones are only intended for use by our production web server.

 ### Miscellaneous
 Below are any miscellaneous notes that you should be aware of when attempting to run this project locally.

 - All raw data that is used anywhere on the site (leaderboard data, form responses, etc.) are kept in a directory called `/generatedData` at the root level.
 This directory is being excluded (.gitignore-d) from this repository to protect personal information.
 You can create this directory at any time and create mock data `.json` files as needed to run a local development environment.
 If there are any questions about this, please raise those questions in the MCC Discord Server.
+- Any miscellaneous notes or files that you want to keep locally can be put in a directory called `scratchpad` at the root of the project.
+This directory has been gitignore'd as a way for local developers to keep their own thoughts and files while ensuring that nothing is checked into the source repository.

 ## Contributing
 All contributions are welcome!